 The Company is not in commercial production on any of its resource properties and accordingly, it does not generate cash from operations.
 The Company finances its activities by raising capital through equity issuances.
-As at September 30, 2017, the Company had a working capital surplus of \$30,256,014 (June 30, 2017 - \$33,887,374).
-The current working capital is dedicated towards the completion of exploration programs, feasibility studies on the lithium projects along with continued work at the pilot plant.
-In order to meet the Company's planned growth and development activities, the Company budgets to spend an aggregate of approximately \$19.5 million during fiscal 2018, with approximately \$6.0 million on the Feasibility Study and related expenditures, approximately \$2.6 million on pilot plant related capital expenditures, approximately \$4.0 million on the Zinnwald project and approximately \$6.9 million on general and administrative corporate expenditures.
+As at December 31, 2017, the Company had a working capital surplus of \$23,501,553 (June 30, 2017 - \$33,887,374).
+The current working capital is dedicated towards the completion of feasibility studies on the lithium projects along with continued work at the pilot plant as well as the ongoing fundraising efforts.
+In order to meet the Company's planned growth and development activities, the Company budgets to spend an aggregate of approximately \$16.4 million during the next twelve months, with approximately \$3.0 million on pilot plant, approximately \$2.0 on general capital expenditures, approximately \$4.5 million on the Zinnwald project and approximately \$6.9 million on general and administrative corporate expenditures.

-At September 30, 2017, the Company did not have any bank debt.
+At December 31, 2017, the Company did not have any bank debt.
 The Company intends on meeting its financial commitments through further equity financings, as and when required.